Meet the Staff

 Associate Pastor for Spiritual Growth

 Laurie began her call at Westminster on January 1, 2008, to become the first full-time Associate Pastor for Spiritual Growth.
 She graduated from the College of Wooster (Ohio) with a B.A. in Religion; and eight years later earned an M.B.A. from Golden Gate University in San Francisco.
 In 1992 she completed her Masters of Divinity at San Francisco Theological Seminary.
 She is currently working on her Doctor of Ministry degree in Christian Spirituality at Columbia Theological Seminary in Decatur, Georgia.
 Prior to her ministry at Westminster, she served Presbyterian churches in Springfield and Dayton as a solo pastor for 11 years , and as an Associate Pastor for Evangelism in Xenia for four years before that.
-She and her husband, Bob, have two daughters, Emily, who lives in Manhattan and teaches fifth grade writing in Brooklyn, and Hannah, who attends St. Olaf College in Northfield, Minnesota, majoring in English.
+She and her husband, Bob, have two daughters: Emily Badillo, who is married to Matthew Badillo and lives in Brooklyn where she teaches fourth grade at Girls Excellence School in Bedford-Stuyvesant; and Hannah, who lives in Minneapolis, Minnesota, and is in graduate school at the University of Minnesota earning her Masters of Education with an Academic Behavioral Strategist K-12 Special Education teaching license.

 Born in the Pacific northwest, Jerry Taylor attended music schools near San Francisco and Seattle, graduating from Walla Walla College, before beginning a 12-year career teaching high school music in Arkansas and Virginia.
 After building a pipe organ for the Shenandoah Valley Academy Chapel, he won a fellowship to Indiana University where he completed his graduate degree in Church Music (Organ and Choral Conducting) graduating with "distinction."
 In 1986 Jerry accepted the full time position of Minister of Music at the Kettering Seventh-day Adventist Church.
 At the same time he became a member of the Westminster Choir and was invited to be the Music Associate three years later.